 Private coach transport to and from the trailheads each walk day is included.

 Please note, if you choose to drive to the Crown Hotel, car parking is very limited and is on a first come, first served basis.
 If you are able to park at the hotel, the hotel charges a surcharge of £12 per day.
 Reception staff can assist with nearby street parking if required, however street parking is likely to be charged on the meter.
 There are various other chargeable car parks in the town and Park and Ride options which you may wish to use.
 For more information please see:

 Below is the accommodation featured on this holiday across all departure dates.
 Please refer to the Itinerary for more detail about each night's accommodation for each departure date.

-We stay at the three star Crown Hotel situated in the heart of the charming old town of Harrogate.
+We stay at the four star Crown Hotel situated in the heart of the charming old town of Harrogate.
 Just a few minutes walk from the Turkish Baths, Royal Pump Rooms, Betty's Tea Rooms and Valley Gardens.
 The hotel has created a contemporary environment which complements its historic architecture.
 The hotel has 114 individually styled bedrooms, each with its own unique charm.
 A range of modern amenities are available as well as 24 hour room service, complimentary Wi-Fi, tea and coffee making facilities.

 Breakfasts and dinners are taken at the hotel.
-With a menu sourced from local suppliers, breakfast is served in the historic Churchill Suites featuring oak-panelled walls, stained glass windows and ornate ceiling decorations.
-The hotel's stylish restaurant, known as The Place, is where our evening meals are taken.
+With a menu sourced from local suppliers, meals are served in the historic Churchill Suites featuring oak-panelled walls, stained glass windows and ornate ceiling decorations.

 This is a Grade 5 moderate holiday which includes full day walks with moderate amounts of ascent and descent.
 The paths are mostly good, but there may be some steep and rough ground.
 Walks will last up to 6 hours and could involve as much as 750m of ascent and descent.
 Some walks will be less demanding but equally rewarding.
 See the 'Proposed Itinerary' for more information.